asim/reminder/README.md

 ## Overview

-This is the reminder (dhikr) of Allah (God) through a programmable interface.
-Access the Quran in English, the names of Allah and more.
-Help spread the word of God and remind all why we're here.
-Use it via Go or as a HTTP server.
-Includes LLM summarisation for questions.
+Reminder is a search for knowledge with the Quran, Hadith and names of Allah used for contextual reference when querying the an LLM.
+We're trying to uphold Islamic values while in the pursuit of knowledge.

 ## Features

-- Read Quran in English
+- Quran in English
 - Names of Allah & Meaning
 - Hadith (Bukhari) in English
 - Index & Search using GPT 4o mini